Running with Docker

 Software Dependencies

 When using Docker, the only software dependency is Docker itself.
 Follow the instructions to install the Docker engine.
-Optionally installing Docker Desktop provides a graphical way to manage, start and stop your docker containers.
+Optionally installing Docker Desktop provides a graphical way to manage, start and stop your docker containers, easily review the container logs etc.

 Downloading the configuration package